City : CV Hothouse : What Can I Put on my CV?

 It's likely that you've completed some work experience in school between years 10 - 13, and it's a great thing to put on your CV!

-When you include any work experience that you have completed in your CV you'll need to write:
+When you include any work experience in your CV you'll need to write:

 - The dates you completed your work experience